Michigan lawyer explains what to do when you realize “my workers’ comp adjuster won’t return my calls” and how to get help.

 Ask for a Notice of Dispute

 Insurance companies are not permitted to stop payment of workers’ comp benefits without filing a formal Notice of Dispute (Form WC-107) with the State of Michigan.
 It should include a written explanation for nonpayment.
 Asking for this information will let the insurance company know that you understand legal rights.
 Watch out for excuses like “pending investigation” and “waiting on IME report.”
-These are warning signs the insurance company is looking to stop payment of workers’ comp benefits.
+These are warning signs the insurance company is looking to deny payment of workers’ comp benefits.

 Hire a lawyer who can take control of the workers’ comp claim

-The best advise we can give if you are realizing “my workers’ comp adjuster won’t return my calls” is to hire a lawyer who can take control of the situation.
+The best advice we can give if you are realizing “my workers’ comp adjuster won’t return my calls” is to hire a lawyer who can take control of the situation.
 Our experience shows that minor issues can be resolved when a lawyer gets involved.
 The lawyer does not have to make his or her presence known until a problem occurs.
 All communication is confidential and there is no fee to monitor a claim.
 Many of our clients feel a great sense of relief when they no longer have to speak directly to the adjuster.

 File an Application for Mediation or Hearing